 Women are often pleasers by nature.
 Some of us more than others!
 We have empathy and compassion possibly more heightened than our male counterparts.
-Most of us put our family, friends, and even stranger’s needs ahead of our own, choosing to be the martyr.
-When you think of a martyr complex, you likely think of just one definition.
+Most of us put our family, friends, and even stranger’s needs ahead of our own, choosing to be the selfless martyr.
+When you think of a martyr complex or the martyr syndrome, you likely think of just one definition.
 In reality, there are many.

 A martyr, according to Merriam-Webster, is “a person who is killed or who suffers greatly for a religion, cause, etc.” Another definition, which is not so empathetic or complimentary, is “a person who pretends to suffer or who exaggerates suffering in order to get sympathy.”